-5(o) The teacher understands creative thinking processes and how to engage learners in producing original work.
-5(p) The teacher knows where and how to access resources to build global awareness and
+5(p) The teacher knows where and how to access resources to build global awareness and understanding, and how to integrate them into the curriculum.

 5(q) The teacher is constantly exploring how to use disciplinary knowledge as a lens to address local and global issues.